 You can designate groups that have exclusive access to a particular language, project or component, or a combination thereof.
+This feature is also used to implement Per project access control by automatically created groups for each project.
 For example, you can use this feature to designate a language-specific translator team with full privileges for their own language.

-This works by "locking" the group(s) in question to the object, the effect of which is twofold.
+This works by "locking" given permission for the group(s) in question to the object, the effect of which is twofold.

-Firstly, groups that are locked for some object are the only groups that have any privileges on that object.
+Firstly, groups that are locked for some object are the only groups that have given privileges on that object.
 If a user is not a member of the locked group, they cannot edit the object, even if their privileges or group membership allows them to edit other (unlocked) objects.